Denogithub/Docker-Project/Docker_Swarm.md

 Tasks:
-1. Docker Swarm is use to auto load balance containerize applications.
+1. Docker Swarm auto load balance containerize applications.
 Can easily scale up and down the service base on workload.
 2. Drain the manager or worker node to ensure no container is running so maintainance can be done on the node.
 3. This process ensure high availability of application and monitoring of application with zero down time.
 4. Verify the process.